Hypergraph Isomorphism for Groups with Restricted Composition Factors: Isomorphism for Hypergraphs

 \end{enumerate} Moreover, there are numbers $s_1,\dots,s_r \leq s/2$ such that $\sum_{i=1}^{r}s_i \leq 4k^{2t} \cdot t! \cdot s$ and, for each $i \in [r]$ using a recursive call to the Generalized String Isomorphism Problem for instances of $d$-virtual size at most $s_i$, and $k^{\CO(t)} \cdot t!\cdot (n+m)^{\CO((\log d)^{c})}$ additional computation steps, an algorithm can compute all desired objects. \end{theorem}

 \begin{proof} Consider Algorithm \ref{alg:local-certificates-all-pairs}.
 The algorithm essentially performs the standard Local Certificates Routine for all pairs of elements of $\CT$.
 However, a main difference is the simplification routine called in Line \ref{line:simplify}.
-The purpose of this method is to modify all elements of $\CU$ in order to guarantee a certain property required for the correctness of the algorithm.
+The purpose of this method is to modify all elements of $\CU$ in order to guarantee the applicability of Lemma \ref{la:extending-window-automorphisms}.

 Throughout the algorithm we maintain the property that $\CU$ defines an equivalence relation.
 Here, $\CU$ contains all pairs for which the algorithm has not yet computed an output.
 Moreover, the partition into equivalence classes of $\CU$ coarsens the partition into isomorphism classes.
 More precisely, $\CU$ defines an equivalence relation on a subset $\CS$ of $\CT$.
 Pairs of input objects from $\CS$ not contained in $\CU$ where distinguished during the algorithm and for those pairs the empty set is returned as an output for Option \ref{item:local-certificates-all-pairs-output-2}.
 For all other pairs, the algorithm already produced an output.
 In particular, this means that all equivalence classes of $\CU$ can be treated independently while still assuring Properties \ref{item:local-certificates-all-pairs-property-1} and \ref{item:local-certificates-all-pairs-property-2}.